CubeEngine/docs/commands/basics/broadcast.md

 ## broadcast ##
-The **/broadcast** command allows broadcast a message to all online users.
+The **/broadcast** command allows to broadcast a message to all online users.

 #### Usage ####
 **/broadcast** <broadcast message\>